What is apnea?

 Apnea is the medical term used to describe slowed or stopped breathing.
 Apnea can affect people of all ages, and the cause depends on the type of apnea you have.

 Apnea usually occurs while you’re sleeping.
 For this reason, it’s often called sleep apnea.
 Usually, sleep apnea is treatable with medication, nighttime breathing support, and lifestyle changes.
 Occasionally, surgery is needed.

 Untreated apnea can lead to heart and brain problems due to a lack of oxygen.

 Apnea occurs when the airways become blocked or when the brain fails to send a signal to breathe.
 The cause of your apnea is directly related to the type of apnea you have.

-Mixed apnea is a mixture of both obstructive and central apnea.
-This form of apnea can happen when you are asleep or awake.
+This form of apnea is a mixture of both obstructive and central apnea.
+It can occur when you’re asleep or awake.